-Our Biosciences division is a specialty pharmaceutical business focused on therapeutics and vaccines in hematology/oncology, transplantation and infectious disease.
-Our Biosciences portfolio consists of four revenue generating products, all four of which we acquired in our recent acquisition of Cangene Corporation, or Cangene, as well as various investigational stage product candidates and a contract manufacturing services business.
+Our Biosciences division is a specialty pharmaceutical business focused on therapeutics and vaccines in hematology/oncology, transplantation, infectious disease and autoimmunity.
+Our Biosciences portfolio consists of marketed products, which were acquired through our acquisition of Cangene, as well as various investigational stage product candidates and a contract manufacturing services business.
+Operations that support this division include manufacturing, quality, regulatory affairs, medical affairs, and sales and marketing in support of our marketed products, as well as additional product development capabilities in support of our investigational stage product candidates.